Seattle Newborn + Family + Fine Art Photographer

 I remember the day my parents gave me my first camera.
 I was 11 and we were packing to leave for a family vacation in England.
 They handed me a box, and said I would need to learn how to use it.
 I remember that the film camera needed special film, because it had a panorama option.

-That 11 year old had no idea, but a camera would be in her hand for the majority of the next 2 decades of her life.
+That 11 year old had no idea, but a camera would be in her hand for the next 2 decades.
 I don't pretend to have been good at a young age, but I showed interest and took photographs where ever our family went.
 Mostly on vacations, as film and developing that film was expensive.
 I still have every printed/developed image from my childhood hoarded away in boxes.
 Just like my parents and grand parents stored their pictures.

 I call this image "Catalyst".

-I kept taking pictures while my family traveled, when I moved to Seattle for college, and after meeting and marrying my best friend.
+I kept taking pictures while my family traveled, when I moved to Seattle for college, and after meeting and marrying my best friend and husband.

 In 2012, I had my first daughter.
 This literally changed everything.
 As they tell you it will.

-After years of only photographing what was around me, I was starting to see the beauty and versatility of portraiture.
+After years of photographing my environment, I was starting to see the beauty and versatility of portraiture.
 Human form.
-Adding a subject that was dynamic and could actually improve a landscape by using the space and light to create something unique.
+Adding a subject that was dynamic and could improve a landscape by using the space and light to create something unique.
 I played.
 I created.
 Every.
 Single.
 Day.
 Slowly, the things that inspired me changed and evolved.
 I was drawn to connection between subjects, movement, the play between light and shadow.
 When I was home, I kept my camera out and available all the time.
 And when I went out, I carried it with me in my purse.
 Always at the ready, you could say.
 Obsessive is another way.

 My muse was my family.

 I found myself reflecting on my relationship with photographs.
 How I would dive into a box of family snapshots and get lost in there for hours.
-Sorting through pictures of myself versus my sister.
+Sorting through pictures of myself and my sister.
 Wondering what family birthday or vacation we were on.
 RELISHING in the pictures that included me with my parents, or pictures of my parents together.
 Those were the images that stirred my heart and my mind.
 I asked questions and was told endless stories.
 I credit a lot of my family history being passed down through photographs.
-I carry that mentality when I photograph my own and my client's.
+I carry that mentality when I photograph my clients.
 I am recording their family's history.

 I want to create an experience for my clients that they will remember as a great day with their family.
 We focus on activities that you already love doing together.
 You may have deep cleaned your house, or shoved all your clutter into the closet.
 But it is YOU.
 Together and making memories to hold onto and tell stories about years down the road.